The Kit Flow

 • Marketing OS knows your target customer

-• Success OS knows your PMF status
+• Support Team knows your PMF status

 No re-explaining.
 Each kit picks up where the last one left off.